How to Visit Denarau Island on a Budget

 - Club Fiji Resort (Nadi Bay Beach)

-Find out more about these accommodations in our 10 Budget Accommodation in Denarau.
+Find out more about these accommodations in our 10 Budget Accommodations in Denarau.

 More About Visiting Denarau on a Budget